MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/application-control.md

 When PowerShell runs under a WDAC policy, it changes its behavior based on the defined security policy.
 Under a WDAC policy, PowerShell runs trusted scripts and modules allowed by the policy in Full Language mode.
 All other scripts and script blocks are untrusted and run in Constrained Language mode.
-PowerShell throws errors when the untrusted scripts attempt to perform action that are not allowed in Constrained Language mode.
-It can be difficult to know why a script fails to run correctly in Constrained Language mode.
+PowerShell throws errors when the untrusted scripts attempt to perform actions that aren't allowed in Constrained Language mode.
+It can be difficult to know why a script failed to run correctly in Constrained Language mode.

 ## WDAC policy auditing